nateforsyth/nateforsyth.github.io/_posts/2019-05-04-building-shared-library-spfx-projects-and-shared-libraries-part-4.md

 - initial pipeline configuration.
 - project build configuration.
 - invoking the Pipeline build for the first time.
-- ~~using the bundled project.~~

 ### Assumptions (re-iterated) and notes before we start

 - You are using Azure DevOps for your source control.
 - You are willing to use Azure DevOps as an npm Registry replacement.
-- I have purposefully obfuscated company specific details in all screenshots.
 - You are comfortable using [gulp](https://www.npmjs.com/package/gulp) and the associated [gulp cli](https://www.npmjs.com/package/gulp-cli)
   - You should be if you've been following Microsoft tutorials ;)
+- I have purposefully obfuscated company specific details in all screenshots.

+Let's get started.

 ### Create an Azure DevOps Artifact feed

-Let's get started.

 Navigate to your Azure DevOps Artifacts interface for your specific project, click **+ New feed**.